ExCALIBUR-NEPTUNE/Developers-Website/README.md

 # Developers-Website

-Knowledge of the Unix hacker's "awk-sed-grep" toolkit is assumed, also Fortran, bash or sh, and inevitably git.
+Below, knowledge of the Unix hacker's "awk-sed-grep" toolkit is assumed, also Fortran, bash or sh, and inevitably git.
-Below, the repo is referred to as github, pulled into local directory ~/devweb
+The repo is referred to as github, pulled into local directory ~/devweb

 ## Maintainer's notes

 Deployment involves files in at least two branches of the repo including Github-Pages.
 The workflow is controlled by file on branch main (or possibly a user branch):
 ~/devweb/.github/workflows/pages.yml
-which invokes on (this) branch Github-Pages, under "name Generate html" in the .yml ~/devweb/run.sh which in turn invokes on branch main (or possibly a user branch), ~/devweb/buildwebsite-githubpage.sh
+which invokes on (this) branch Github-Pages, under "name Generate html" in the .yml
+~/devweb/run.sh
+which in turn invokes on branch main (or possibly a user branch),
+~/devweb/buildwebsite-githubpage.sh
 Uncomment "set -x" at line 2 for better diagnostics of the Action in the two shell files, see Debugging Actions below.